igclib/igclib/README.md

 A command-line tool for paragliding competitions and XC.

-## Features
+## Current Features

-- Efficient airspace checking against OpenAir files
+- Airspace checking of flights against OpenAir files.

+## In Progress

 - XC score computation

 ## Future features